Skip to main content

 Step 4.
 Treat liability and structure as a checklist decision.
 Do not force a one-size-fits-all entity outcome.
 Record that you reviewed at least: entity formation, cross-border enforceability, tax treatment coordination, and insurance alignment before finalizing structure.
 If you rely on regulatory interpretation pages, confirm they are current before inserting jurisdiction-specific language.
 For example, the SEC consolidated Corporation Finance Interpretations page dated July 1, 2025 is marked out of date and directs users to current interpretation pages, including Securities Act Rules CFIs marked UPDATED 03/06/26.

 Step 5.
 Make the exit clause operational before you need it.
 Your exit clause should be executable, not symbolic.
 Define trigger events, notice and cure workflow, valuation method, transfer restrictions, and continuity steps that keep operations running during separation.
-Use placeholders where jurisdiction-specific legal drafting is required, such as Add current notice/cure period after verification.
+For jurisdiction-specific legal drafting, verify the notice and cure period from contract, legal, and source records before use.
 Also state who controls client communications, support handoff, invoicing continuity, and code/repository access while separation is underway.
 Related: How to Structure a Joint Venture Agreement Between Two Freelancers.

 Your contract only works in practice if you set operating rules right after signing.
 Put those rules in writing before money moves, code ships, or decisions get buried in chat.